(Disclosure: Some of the links below may be affiliate links)

 Let’s summarize this Yova Review with the main advantages of investing with Yova:

 - Highly customizable sustainable portfolio.

-- Excellent focus on sustainability.
+- Excellent focus on impact investing and sustainability.

 - You can invest up to 100% in stocks.